They could have had him any day

 - In Mystic River Jimmy Marcus was a juvenile delinquent and later the leader of a fairly sophisticated group of thieves.
 He retired for good after the combination of going to prison and his wife's death while he was inside, leaving him to raise their daughter when he got out, and now owns a convenience shop in town.
 Although the younger generation has no idea what he did, some of the neighborhood's older residents have never stopped thinking of him as a thief.

-- Jean Valjean of Les MisÚrables is a mixture of both types.
-He tries to go straight after getting out of prison, but discovers that so long as people know he's an ex-con, they'll never give him a fair chance, so he's forced to create a new identity to become an honest man.
+- Jean Valjean of Les Misérables is a mixture of both types.
+He tries to go straight after getting out of prison but discovers that so long as people know he's an ex-con, they'll never give him a fair chance, so he's forced to create a new identity to become an honest man.
 This violates the terms of his parole, turning him into a fugitive.

 - Wayne in Mistborn: The Alloy of Law used to be a thief before he accidentally killed a man.
 He was saved on the brink of being hanged by Wax - a lawman - and ended up becoming a lawman himself, if a bit of a Kleptomaniac Hero.
 He still sends half of his wages to the family of the man he killed.

-- CSI: Crime Scene Investigation once had an episode where one of the ringleaders of the Rwandan Genocide moved to America posing as a refugee, trying to put it behind him.
+- CSI once had an episode where one of the ringleaders of the Rwandan Genocide moved to America posing as a refugee, trying to put it behind him.
 It... doesn't work out...

-- Alias Smith and Jones has two outlaws trying to retire, but forced into the Boxed Crook role in order to get a pardon.
+- Alias Smith and Jones has two outlaws trying to retire, but forced into the Boxed Crook role in order to get an amnesty offered by the governor of Wyoming Territory.

 - Earl from My Name Is Earl tries to do this by creating "good karma" through good deeds, after getting hit by a bus (as a balance for winning the lottery after all his bad deeds).
 Unfortunately, all the bad karma from before is still conspiring to force him into it.
 At one point, he loses faith in his list (of things to make up for) and goes back to his criminal practices.
 He gets hit by a car within a few days.